davepinch/pinchy.cc/content/topics/electronics/cathode-ray-tube/Cathode_ray_tube_diagram-en.svg.md

 diagram of: cathode-ray tube
 excerpt: Diagram of a CRT tube
 license: CC BY-SA 3.0
-note: This is a fairly lengthy and technical article.
-Start with beginner resources like YouTube if you are not already familiar with the technology.
 picture: "https://upload.wikimedia.org/wikipedia/commons/e/e2/Cathode_ray_tube_diagram-en.svg"
 retrieved: 2024-08-02
 type: picture